m1k1o/go-transcode/README.md

 The source code is in the following files/folders:

+- `.docker`: for docker support.
-- `cmd/` and `main.go`: source for the command-line interface
+- `cmd/` and `main.go`: source for the command-line interface.
-- `hls/`: process runner for HLS transcoding
-- `hlsvod/`: process runner for HLS VOD transcoding (for static files)
-- `internal/`: actual source code logic
+- `internal/`: internal source code modules.
+- `pkg/`: external modules as lib.

 *TODO: document different modules/packages and dependencies*

 Other files/folders in the repositories are:

-- `data/`: files used/served by go-transcode
-- `dev/`: some docker helper scripts
+- `docs/`: documentation and usage examples.
-- `profiles/`: the ffmpeg profiles for transcoding
+- `profiles/`: the ffmpeg profiles for transcoding.
-- `tests/`: some tests for the project
+- `tests/`: some tests for the project.
-- `Dockerfile`, `Dockerfile.nvidia` and `docker-compose.yaml`: for the docker lovers
-- `god.mod` and `go.sum`: golang dependencies/modules tracking
+- `god.mod` and `go.sum`: golang dependencies/modules tracking.
-- `LICENSE`: licensing information (Apache 2.0)
+- `LICENSE`: licensing information (Apache 2.0).